 Michael has expertise in treating injuries incurred by runners and joggers.
-Running injuries occur because the body is not shock absorbing efficiently, which results in excessive force being placed into the body leading to strains and pains.
+Running injuries occur because the body is not shock absorbing efficiently, which results in an excessive force being placed into the body leading to strains and pains.
 Michael treats the injury and teaches people how to restore fluidity into their running, with amazing results for both new and seasoned runners.
 Michael's clients have developed the ability to control and prevent recurring and long-lasting injuries, see below for testimonials.